HabitatFramework/UserGuide/interface/interface.rst

 	HLU Query Builder

+Boolean Operator
-* Boolean Operator allows users to perform logical selections using:
+	Allows users to perform logical selections using:

 		* 'AND'
 		* 'AND NOT'
 		* 'OR'
 		* 'OR NOT'.

 .. note::
 	The value of the ‘Boolean Operator’ field on the first row is not used.

-* ‘(‘ and ‘)’ fields allow users to add additional brackets as shown in the example in the figure :ref:`figQB` to define how the query is executed.
+‘(‘ and ‘)’
+	Allow users to add additional brackets as shown in the example in the figure :ref:`figQB` to define how the query is executed.

+Table
+	Identifies the table to be searched.

+Column
-* ‘Table’ and ‘Column’ define the table and field to be searched.
+	Identifies the field in the selected table to be searched.

+Operator
-* ‘Operator’ provides a drop-down list of the available operators as shown in the figure :ref:`figSOL`.
+	Drop-down list of the available operators as shown in the figure :ref:`figSOL`.

+Value
-* Value’ is the value to search for.
-Values can either be entered as text or selected from the drop-down list (where available).
+	The value to search for.
+Values can either be entered as free-text or selected from the drop-down list (where available).

 .. _figSOL: